davejacobs/cljs-example/README.md

 #### Features ####

-x As a user, I can enter bacterial genome, chromosome, segment x When I hit "fetch", I see data streaming in x I can hit pause to stop data streaming x I can start multiple data streams at once
+- [x] As a user, I can enter bacterial genome, chromosome, segment
+- [x] When I hit "fetch", I see data streaming in
+- [x] I can hit pause to stop data streaming
+- [x] I can start multiple data streams at once
-- I can re-start paused streams
+- [] I can re-start paused streams
-- I can destroy streaming panels
+- [] I can destroy streaming panels
-- A blank panel does not show up until I start loading data
+- [] A blank panel does not show up until I start loading data
-- Searching is dynamic (happens whenever I load new data)
+- [] Searching is dynamic (happens whenever I load new data)
-- I can visually select any range of nucleotides
+- [] I can visually select any range of nucleotides

 #### Technical features/chores ####

-- Tech debt: Remove jQuery except for plugins
+- [] Tech debt: Remove jQuery except for plugins
-- Spike: Integrate React+Om
+- [] Spike: Integrate React+Om
-- SpikeLook into a non-React virtual DOM: https://github.com/Matt-Esch/virtual-dom
+- [] SpikeLook into a non-React virtual DOM: https://github.com/Matt-Esch/virtual-dom
-- Spike: Try to use monads and CSS animations for controlled, functional state transformations
+- [] Spike: Try to use monads and CSS animations for controlled, functional state transformations
-- Performance: use larger buffers for sending over sequences
+- [] Performance: use larger buffers for sending over sequences
-- Performance: cache sequences
+- [] Performance: cache sequences